Dodo0303/ing-sw-2022-Liu-Nobile-Paloscia/README.md

 ## Eriantys.Game Rules

-* Th game is played over a number of rounds until
+* The game is played over a number of rounds until
   * one player has placed all of their towers (thus win the game);
   * there are no more students left;
   * only 3 groups of Islands remain on the table.